 Commercial License

-This is a question I see most often and the most violated policy.
-All logos are copyrighted and should not be uploaded to your Cricut.
 This includes logos for products like Pepsi and even logos for things like professional sports teams.
-You are putting yourself at risk each time that you upload these types of images.
+You are putting yourself at risk each time that you use these types of images.

 What about the files you purchase?